portl4t/ts-lua/README.markdown

 This module is under active development and is production ready.

 ## Version
-This document describes ts-lua [v0.1.6](https://github.com/portl4t/ts-lua/tags) released on 13 March 2015.
+This document describes ts-lua [v0.1.7](https://github.com/portl4t/ts-lua/tags) released on 31 May 2015.

 ## Google group
 https://groups.google.com/forum/#!forum/ts-lua